 United States Doctoral Degree Programs

 Many accredited graduate schools offer both Doctor of Philosophy (PhD) and Doctorate degrees as residential, or on-campus programs.
-Since the very fact of earning the highest academic degree is a big step, it is worth spending some time actually thinking about how to choose a graduate school program so that when it comes time to sorting through doctoral degrees you can marry the two components: the university and the program.
+It's worth spending some time actually thinking about how to choose a graduate school program so that when it comes time to sorting through doctoral degrees you can marry the two components: the university and the program.

 Doctorate Degrees and PhD Degrees: Choosing a Doctoral Program